Working with ministerial offices

 The department continues to have a consistent approach on recruitment, taking approximately 14 weeks to complete the advertising, shortlisting, interviewing, and onboarding processes.
 Although the number of jobs advertised in the past 12 months has increased, the timeframe has remained the same.

-The second half of the financial year, 1 January 2024 to 30 June 2024, has seen the department advertise a total of 153 vacancies, both ongoing and non-ongoing roles.
+During the period 1 January 2024 to 31 October 2024, the department has advertised a total of 237 vacancies, both ongoing and non-ongoing roles.

 The table below shows the number of ongoing and non-ongoing staff working full time or part time.